xshs42067/cd-rip-typathing/README.md

-NOTE: The webpage now automatically sets up the database whenever it detects it does not ~~To setup the website, install XAMPP on your pc then download all the files and paste on xampp/htdocs/cd_system directory.
+**NOTE (4/24/26): The webpage now automatically sets up the database whenever it detects it does not.**
+~~To setup the website, install XAMPP on your pc then download all the files and paste on xampp/htdocs/cd_system directory.
 Before visiting the website, the database should be initialized.